NRB Overnight Trips August 21-23 (optional)

 Camp Fowler – Lake Pleasant, NY

-You should go on this trip if you like camping but still want a real bathroom, you’re interested in sustainability, planets, and the stars!
+You should go on this trip if you like camping but still want a real bathroom, you’re interested in sustainability, planets, and the stars.
 Your stay at Camp Fowler will include rustic cabin accommodations with your fellow classmates.
 Explore outdoor adventure-based activities including guided hiking and boating, campfires, and night sky tours.
-Free swim will also be available throughout the retreat on beautiful Sacandaga Lake in the Southern Adirondacks region of New York.
+Free swim will also be available throughout the trip on beautiful Sacandaga Lake in the Southern Adirondacks region of New York.

 Capacity = 144 students